goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

 - You can specify that the job should be run serially with others of a given identifier.

-- You can specify that the job may or may not be run by given workers (identifying them by their UUID).

 - You can specify other calls that should be made on the basis of the result of this call.